OpenNewsLabs/field-guide-security-training-newsroom/drafts/scrubbing_metadata.md

 **What will participants learn?**

-Basic understanding of what metadata is and basic techniques to “clean” common file formats before publishing or sharing.
+Basic understanding of what metadata is and basic techniques to "clean" common file formats before publishing or sharing.
 This session does
 \*not\* cover myriad other types of metadata, most notably the metadata created by journalists and sources when they browse the web, use their